ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 > To fight meeting proliferation, I conduct these meetings during the scheduled one-on-one meeting time.

-So, for example, when you have a "goal review" meeting or a caree development converation this can (and should) be held during your standard one-on-one time.
+So, for example, when you have a "goal review" meeting or a career development conversation this can (and should) be held during your standard one-on-one time.
 Another reason why the one-on-one meeting is the foundation.

 ### What this article is and isn't
 Management cannot be boiled down to a few articles, slogans, and a TLDR.
 With that said, this article is an introduction to key meetings we should be having as managers while providing additional resources.
 Most of the information within this article is gathered from over 10 years of personal experience as a manager, learning from mentors, conversations with peers, and lots _(lots!)_ of reading.